 What is Xlerate?

-Well to put it simple, we are an online media outlet, with a passion for our interest.
+Well to put it simple, we are our own little corner of the internet, a kind of online outlet, with a passion for our interest.

 What is the nature of the subjects & contents?

 In brief our core areas of interest are anything along the lines of motorsport and motoring really, plus the odd extra subject thrown into the mix.
 We like to cover mainly the Road, Race, and Rally fields but are not adverse to anything that may grab our attention or sparks an interest.

 Why the name Xlerate?

 At the time of its creation, Xlerate was in the phase of the modified car scene, Xlerate was chosen for a name because we wanted to be a little bit different from all the other online car clubs and modified related website.
 In effect we didn’t want to limit ourselves by the name, we wanted to be future proof with room to grow and evolve.

 Xlerate was borne in 2003 from the joining of two other separate independent websites that were run by Andy & Brian the founders and owners of Xlerate.
 In the first few years, a small group of like minded friends, who all had the same interest and enjoyed going out week in week out to various events around UK, all helped in contributing to the website in some way.

 What is Xlerate’s background?